google/yggdrasil-decision-forests/documentation/public/docs/cli_user_manual.md

 **Decision Forests specific**

 -   `SUM_SCORE`: Sum of the split scores using a specific feature.
-The larger, the most important.
+Larger scores indicate more important features.

 -   `NUM_AS_ROOT`: Number of root nodes using a specific feature.
-The larger, the most important.
+Larger scores indicate more important features.

 -   `NUM_NODES`: Number of nodes using a specific feature.
-The larger, the most important.
+Larger scores indicate more important features.

 -   `INV_MEAN_MIN_DEPTH`: Inverse (i.e. 1/(1+x)) of the average minimum depth of
-    the first occurrence of a feature across all the tree paths. **Note:**
-    `MEAN_MIN_DEPTH` was removed.
+    the first occurrence of a feature across all the tree paths.
+Larger scores indicate more important features. **Note:**: `MEAN_MIN_DEPTH` was removed.

+Note that `SUM_SCORE`, `NUM_AS_ROOT` and `INV_MEAN_MIN_DEPTH` are not exposed
+for isolation forest models since they do not provide useful information.

+**Anomaly Detection specific**

+-   `MEAN_PARTITION_SCORE`: Mean of an attribute's partition scores.
+A node's partition score measures how balanced a split is, with `1-4*x*(1-x)` the ratio of positive examples to total examples.
+Larger scores indicate more important features.

 ## Automated Hyper-parameter Tuning